fastrgv/AdaGate/README.md

 ## Recent Changes

+**ver 6.3.1 -- 22mar18**

+* Improved source code structure;  separated functions;  clarified utility names;
+* Fully generalized portal geometry code to handle all 6 walls.
+Now, ceiling portals in brick room, and floor portals are allowed, albeit pointless, and possibly dangerous.
+Portal-hell may require using the escape-key.

 **ver 6.3.0 -- 10mar18**

 * Planets visible from beach are now properly initialized to correct erroneous positions;